aseguragonzalez/backend-challenge/docs/README.md

 Pros:

-- The bot is not blocked and can continue while waiting for the third party's response.
+- The bot is not blocked while waiting for a third-party response.
-- The assistance request's background service handles any error during the third-party integration, isolating the Bot's execution from any third-party error.
+- Errors in third-party integrations are isolated from bot execution.
-- This architecture enables the implementation of retry policies.
+- Enables retry policies.
-- Background services can scale according to third-party requirements and in an isolated manner from the API workload.
+- Background services can scale independently of the API workload.

 Cons:

-- The bot has to poll the database to check if the third party's response is ready.
+- The bot must poll the database for updates.
-- The background service requires a mechanism to process each request only once, even when the service restarts or scales.
+- The background service requires a mechanism to process each request only once, even during restarts or scaling.
-- The background handler will assume too many responsibilities if the product team demands new functionalities, such as supporting webhooks.
+- Additional complexity is required to handle consistency issues when publishing messages and updating the database.

 ### Option 3: Outbox pattern

-The last approach could be considered an improvement on the second option, using the well-known pattern "Outbox" to notify of any changes in the storage, such as new assistance requests, and a message broker infrastructure to handle each integration.
+This approach builds upon the second option by using the Outbox pattern to notify changes in storage and leveraging a message broker infrastructure for processing integrations.

-When an assistance request is received and saved, a producer(publisher) receives a notification from the storage and publishes a new message to the message broker.
-An isolated consumer(subscriber) can handle each new message, which triggers a call to the third party and updates the acceptance request status.

-This more complicated infrastructure, segregated into more components, will allow us to address new functionalities independently, facilitating the system's maintenance.

 ```mermaid
 sequenceDiagram